Flierr/BigWigs/README.md

 - Flamegor initial wing buffet and repeat buffet timer (27s,25s)

 - Razuvious shout timer
-- Thaddius (throw) timer
+- Thaddius throw timer
-- The four horsemen mark timer
+- The four horsemen mark timer and void zone (20s,12s)
 - Jin'do healing ward timer
 - Plague Bars on AQ40 Anubisath Defenders

 See issues tab for known problems.
 If you find new issues, please open a new issue or contact me ingame.